luna404/HeRAMS-UserManual/UserGuide_en.md

 	<img src="media/videos/HeRAMS_edit_dashboard_element.gif" alt="create new page" height="300"></img>
 </p>

-#### Create a New Element to a Dashbaord
+#### Create a New Element to a Dashboard

 This section covers the steps required to add a new element to an existing dashboard page.
-If you would like to extend your dashbaord by adding additional pages, please see the section below on how to add a page to a dashboard.
+If you would like to extend your dashboard by adding additional pages, please see the section below on how to add a page to a dashboard.

  For more information on how add a dashboard page see [above](#add-a-new-page).
 1. Open the page you would like to modify using the <img src="media/images/icon_pencil_black.png" height="20" align="top" alt='pencil '></img> icon next to the page's name.